The newsroom was the beating heart of a local newspaper. What’s lost when the owner shuts it down?

 “These decisions were not made lightly or hastily,” reads a memo sent to reporters for the Capital Gazette of Annapolis that promised to continue “our in-depth community coverage.”
 Other shuttered newsrooms include the New York Daily News, the Carroll County Times of Westminster, Md., and the Orlando Sentinel.
-An Aurora, Ill. bureau of the Chicago Tribune was also closed.
+An Aurora, Ill., bureau of the Chicago Tribune was also closed.

-Like office workers across the United States, journalists have been pushed by covid-19 to retreat from communal spaces and into remote work.
-Now some are confronting the very real possibility that they may never again work in a physical newsrooms — a touchstone of journalism — and what that could mean for the future of their profession.
+Like office workers across the United States, journalists have been pushed by the coronavirus to retreat from communal spaces and into remote work.
+Now some are confronting the very real possibility that they may never again work in a physical newsroom — a touchstone of journalism — and what that could mean for the future of their profession.

 “People need to know that we’re a presence in Allentown and that we’re there to cover their communities, their school boards, their municipalities,” said Jennifer Sheehan, a features and entertainment reporter for the Morning Call.
 “When you don’t even have a physical location, it’s almost like you’re not there, even though you are.”

 The pandemic era has forced news organizations to figure out new ways to produce high-caliber journalism, collaborating via video conferencing and messaging platforms.
-But in newsrooms — the original open-plan offices — reporters across disparate beats can shape each others’ ideas.
+But in newsrooms — the original open-plan offices — reporters across disparate beats can shape one another’s ideas.
 Young journalists sharpen their skills by overhearing how veteran reporters conduct their interviews.

-“We were just dumbstruck at the loss of the sense of camaraderie that you have in a newsroom, and the collaboration and the growth experience you can have,” said Danielle Ohl, a reporter at the Capital Gazette.“When we came in as little baby reporters, fresh out of college, we didn’t know anything, and it’s really difficult to learn if you’re not surrounded by people who can help you.”
+“We were just dumbstruck at the loss of the sense of camaraderie that you have in a newsroom, and the collaboration and the growth experience you can have,” said Danielle Ohl, a reporter at the Capital Gazette.
+“When we came in as little baby reporters, fresh out of college, we didn’t know anything, and it’s really difficult to learn if you’re not surrounded by people who can help you.”

-The Capital Gazette staff settled just last year into the newsroom that is now closing, which replaced their previous office that was the site of a 2018 mass shooting that left five of their colleagues dead.
+The Capital Gazette staff settled just last year into the newsroom that is now closing, which replaced their previous office — the site of a 2018 mass shooting that left five of their colleagues dead.

-The wave of physical newsroom closures coincides with a moment of reckoning in media, in which journalists are grappling with issues of race.
-“Now more than ever, it's important for people to be in a space where they can really have meaningful conversations about news and what they should be covering and shouldn’t be covering,” said David Boardman, former top editor of the Seattle Times and currently Temple University’s media college dean.
+The wave of physical newsroom closures coincides with a moment of reckoning in media, when journalists are grappling with issues of race.
+“Now more than ever, it’s important for people to be in a space where they can really have meaningful conversations about news and what they should be covering and shouldn’t be covering,” said David Boardman, a former top editor of the Seattle Times and currently Temple University’s media college dean.
 “That’s much more difficult to do when you’re not in a physical space together.”

 Some reporters worry that losing a home base in their community could hinder their coverage of the region.
 A number of Capital Gazette reporters commute from Baltimore, where the cost of living is cheaper than in Annapolis.
 Tribune Publishing has offered to let them use a desk in the building occupied by another of its properties, the Baltimore Sun, but reporters fret that that will just cement their distance from the stories they’re covering.
 “It just kind of ends up feeling like honestly we’re parachuting into our own beats, which is weird,” Ohl said.